 Policy and Disclaimer | Travel Photography Guru Website and Blog

 Products reviewed on this site are usually my own property or on loan from other photographers.
-On the rare occasion where equipment is on loan from a distributer or retailer it is returned promptly after testing and evaluation.
-It would be rare for any goods to be in my possession for more than a week.
+Where equipment is on loan from a distributor or retailer it is returned promptly after testing and evaluation.

 Where possible I will review items that I currently own, have owned previously or am about to purchase.